 In-room facilities here for the smallest children are attentive and the concierge can arrange anything you may require.

-A complimentary program specifically designed for children between 7 and 12 and only running during the school vacations, Crew Blue offers a range of fully supervised daytime activities.
-From mini-Olympics to mega-donut rides, from designing a t-shirt to going on a mangrove tour, there is something for everyone to enjoy.
+A complimentary programme specifically designed for children between 7 and 12 and only running during the school holidays, Crew Blue offers a range of fully supervised daytime activities.
+From mini-Olympics to mega-doughnut rides, from designing a t-shirt to going on a mangrove tour, there is something for everyone to enjoy.

 There are four restaurants serving local, Italian and Asian cuisines.
 Guests can order from an extensive menu and have their food brought to the beach or the pool.
 The Jetty Grill is an adult-only restaurant located adjacent to the beach.
 A private romantic dinner on the Jetty can also be arranged for couples.
 For a cooling drink by the pool, or a cocktail before dinner, there are three stylish bars to choose from.
 The resort features a swimming pool, Spa, sauna, plunge pool, hair salon, yoga pavilion, gym, nine tennis courts (four floodlit), library with books and CDs and a screening room (with films for children and adults).